 My commitment is with all Mexicans; my commitment is to fight against inequality and avoid creating new privileges of group or region.

 Mexicans before the conflict have ratified our essential unity under a flag and our spirit of concord.

 Our institutions proved their legitimacy and effectiveness.
 From the solution of the conflict, they have come out strengthened.

-From here I express my appreciation to the Mexican Army for its patriotism, loyalty and dedication in the defence of national interest and unity.
+From here I express my appreciation to the Mexican Army for its patriotism, loyalty, and dedication in the defense of national interest and unity.

 In front of Chiapas, PRI members must reflect.
 As a party of stability and social justice, we are ashamed to realize that we were not sensitive to the great demands of our communities; that we were not next to them in their aspirations; that we were not up to the commitment that they expected from us.

 We have to assume this self-criticism and we have to break with the practices that made us a rigid organization.
 We have to overcome attitudes that weaken our capacity for innovation and change.